AnubhavDutta006/ELEC-1005-Assn-2/README.md

 22/05/2025
 Arjun Pillai
 The navigation across the pages has been developed and Power Automate for saving images and posts to sharepoint has been created.
-Users can now move across all pages and should soon be able to send posts in the community section of the App
+Users can now move across all pages and should soon be able to send posts in the community section of the App.